Male Fertility and Cancer Treatment

 Chemotherapy works by killing quickly dividing cells.
 These can be cancer cells or normal cells.
 Many cells in our bodies are quickly dividing, like those lining the gut, hair follicles, and germ cells (including sperm and oocytes or eggs).
 When these cells are damaged by chemotherapy, it causes side effects.
 These include diarrhea, mouth sores, hair loss, and the inability to have children.

-It is hard to know which men will become infertile because of chemotherapy treatments.
+It is hard to know who will become infertile because of chemotherapy treatments.
 The effects depend on the type and number of chemotherapy drugs received and the total dose.
-The group of chemotherapies called alkylating agents are known to affect sperm being made, but this depends on the dose.
-Other chemotherapies that greatly affect sperm being made are chlorambucil and cyclophosphamide when given alone and procarbazine and cisplatin in high doses, among others.
+Chemotherapy medications called alkylating agents are known to affect sperm, but this depends on the dose.
+Other chemotherapies that greatly affect sperm are chlorambucil and cyclophosphamide when given alone and procarbazine and cisplatin in high doses, among others.
 In some cases, your treatment plan may be changed to protect fertility.

 Each situation is unique.
-Talk with your care team about the chemotherapy you are getting and how it could impact your fertility.
-Ask your care team how long you should wait after your chemotherapy is done before fathering a child.
+Talk with your provider about the chemotherapy you are getting and how it could impact your fertility.
+Ask your provider how long you should wait after your chemotherapy is over to think about having children.
 The effect on fertility is not yet known for many newer types of chemotherapy and other cancer therapies, such as targeted and immune therapies.

 Radiation Therapy and Fertility